Multidialogo/teambuilding-app/docs/CONTRIBUTING.md

 commits.
 For example, if implementing feature X requires a small change to Y, first commit the change to Y, then commit feature X in a separate commit.

+## Contact us
+If you have any questions, feel free to ask us at engineering@multidialogo.it